-Office hours with Dr. Daugherty:
+Dr. Daugherty's office hours:

-Thursday 4:00pm-5:00pm.
-The first two weeks will be over zoom.
-Depending on campus re-opening, I will begin holding office hours in person.
+Tuesday 4:00pm-5:00pm, Tata Hall 3101.
 I would be happy to talk with you about the class, virology in general, science and your studies.
+I will not have office hours the first week of class.